LucasMatuszewski/Docker-Webpack-Course/notes.md

 # Containerization

-- only a kernel of OS on your host
+- only a kernel of OS on your host - much faster and less resources consuming

+to stop:
+`docker stop CONTAINER-ID`